dialog-semiconductor/BLE_SDK6_examples/connectivity/multirole/Readme.md

 The example demonstrates the capabilities of the DA14531/585/586 as a Central and a peripheral i.e. scan and advertise role.

 **Note**: This example applies for DA14585/586 as well.
-The DA14531 is capabable of handling upto 3 connections and the DA14585/586 can handle upto 8 connections.
+The DA14531 is capable of handling up to 3 connections and the DA14585/586 can handle up to 8 connections.

 The project works as a Central connecting to 2 peripherals, and once connected, it advertises so another central can connect to it.